karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 }
 ```

-**You don't want to hardcode the PAT on the Terraform file.**
-Use variables or variables files or Terragrunt or whatever you want, but do not hardcode the PAT creds in here.
+_**You don't want to hardcode the PAT on the Terraform file.** Use variables, use variables files, use Terragrunt or use whatever you like the most but do not hardcode any kind of creds in here._

 ## 2. Azure Active Directory Terraform provider

 I'm going to need to use the Azure AD Terraform provider, but why?
-- The AzDo provider cannot access the AAD to retrieve the AAD groups.

-So I'm going to use this provider to retrieve the AAD groups info and use the output with the AzDo provider.
+- The AzDo provider cannot access the AAD to retrieve the AAD groups, so 'm going to use the AAD provider to retrieve the groups info and feed that info into the AzDo provider.

 To authenticate against my AAD I'm going to register a new App on my AAD with some Graph permissions and create a Service Principal with a client secret .
-> If you want to read more about what you need, you can go here: https://www.terraform.io/docs/providers/azuread/guides/service_principal_client_secret.html
+> If you want to read more about what you need, you can go [HERE](https://www.terraform.io/docs/providers/azuread/guides/service_principal_client_secret.html)

 The provider configuration will look like this: